NaviServer Programmable Web Server

 ns_conn close

-Closes the connection so that the script (or ADP) can do any time-consuming processing without keeping the client waiting.
-When using ns_conn close in an ADP, streaming should be turned on before the connection is closed (i.e. <SCRIPT RUNAT=SERVER STREAM=ON>) or nothing will ve sent out at all.
+Closes the connection so that the script or ADP can perform time-consuming processing without delaying the client.
+When using ns_conn close in an ADP, ensure that streaming is enabled (e.g., via <SCRIPT RUNAT=SERVER STREAM=ON>) so that output is sent before the connection is terminated in this case.

 ns_conn compress ?level?